kristy-fournier/PartyJukebox/readme.md

 4. Run `webbyBits.py`
     * *The port can be customized at runtime using* `-p portNumber` *as an atribute*
     * *You can add an admin password at runtime with* `-a AdminPass` *as an atribute*
+        * ***NOTE: Do not reuse ANY password for this, it is 100% unsecure.
+The best option is just a random string you write down once***

 You can now connect with the client and use the app as normal. \
 *Make sure you have turned down/off any other apps that might make noise or notification sounds* \